Documentation Index

 - Click a field in the designer to edit it in Element Settings.

-- Write the form prompt in Prompt.
+- Write the form prompt in the AI container.

 - Click Validate Prompt to check field placeholders.